Skip to main content

 Other Routes

-You could contact your local further education college as they may run short self-employment courses.
+You could check your local further education college as they may run short self-employment courses.
 They can also direct you to community organisations in your local area that help people who want to start their own business.

 More Information